jameshanlon/jameshanlon.github.io/content/homelab.md

   come to rely on being end-of-lifed.

-- To have a system that is simple to set up, maintain, use, upgrade and eventually to migrate from.
+- To have a system that is simple to set up, maintain, use, upgrade and possibly/eventually to migrate from.

-- To provide a significant amount of storage (tens of TBs).
-Accessing this volume of data through cloud services can be expensive when you factor in monthly charges and transfer costs.
+- To provide a significant amount of storage (in personal data terms, ~tens of TBs).
+  This is because accessing volumes of data this large through cloud services can be expensive when you factor in monthly charges and transfer costs.

 ## Details

-The main philosophy of my approach is to minimise maintenance effort whilst still achieving the goals, so this is a very vanilla setup.
-Many more exotic and interesting self hosted systems can be found (I’ve linked to a few resources at the end).
+The main philosophy of my approach is to minimise maintenance effort whilst still achieving the above goals, so my setup is very vanilla.
+Many more exotic and interesting self hosted systems can be found (I’ve linked to a few resources at [the end][#links]).

-The main machine is a Synology DS220+, a two-bay NAS box.
+The main machine is a Synology Diskstation DS220+, a two-bay network-attached-storage (NAS) box.
 I have this running with two 8 TB disks in RAID 1 configuration (two-way redundant using one disk as a mirror), and I upgraded it with 16GB of memory in addition to the 2 GB it comes with.
-There are many apps that Synology provide, but the main ones I use
+There are many applications that Synology provide, but the main ones I use are:
-are:

 - Fileserver (SMB for access via Windows and Mac machines, and the Drive app for accessing and syncing files).
 - Photos (in particular the photos mobile app automatically syncs photos to the NAS for backup).